 What would you do if your home insurance company said that they were no longer going to insure you?
 The news would probably come as a pretty big blow.
 You depend on your home insurance to protect your house and losing that insurance might cause a little bit of panic.
 It can be difficult to get home insurance after being canceled or nonrenewed by an insurance company, depending on their reason for dropping your coverage.
 The question going through your mind might be: What do I do if my home insurance is canceled?
 There are a few things you can do in the event that your home insurance company drops you.

-Wait, isn’t that the same thing as the first scenario, where your policy was nonrenewed?
-Nope.
-Not the same.
-They might sound the same, and they might seem like they have the same outcome – you don’t have business insurance – but they’re actually two different things.
+When it comes to your business insurance, it’s important to have the right coverages.
+But what does it mean if your policy is nonrenewed or canceled?
+They might sound the same, and it might seem like they have the same outcome – you don’t have business insurance – but they’re actually two different things and happen for different reasons.

 So, let’s take a look at what these two scenarios mean for your business.